-The work of Carrie Mae Weems consists of photographs and videos addressing inequities of race, gender, and social class.
+The work of conceptual photographer Carrie Mae Weems consists of photographs and videos addressing inequities of race, gender, and social class.
 Weems is known for her image-and-text works in which she tells visual and verbal stories of domestic life in a picture-book style.
 Weens’s images illustrate what the viewer is reading.
 Her photos are often oddly lit or blurred black-and-white pictures with text, one of which reads, “I sided with men so long I forgot women had a side.”

 Weems studied at Cal Arts and received her B.A. at age 28.
 She completed her M.F.A. at U.C.
 San Diego and studied folklore in U.C.
 Berkeley’s graduate program.
 She studied modern dance and worked as a labor organizer before she became an artist.